-Here are 3 ways to research salary information.
+Here are 3 ways to find salary information.
 It is best to use them all and take an average or at least compare.

 1. Research Online (salary calculators):